 A summer tradition like none other, the Folklife Festival is a warm weather calling card for the District.
 The free international cultural festival held on the National Mall spotlights various nations and communities every year and also features immersive exhibits, live music, cooking demos and a lively marketplace.

 The ultimate American art form comes to DC stages with leading artists from all over the world during this annual festival.
+The upcoming celebration will be extra special as the festival hits its 20th anniversary.
 Performances, which take place across the city, are both free and ticketed.
-Check out a 2022 recap and psych yourself up for what promises to be an even bigger celebration in 2023.
+Look back at 2023 and psych yourself up for what promises to be an even bigger celebration in 2024.

-The longest-running neighborhood festival in the District will celebrate 45 years in 2023.
+The longest-running neighborhood festival in the District puts on its 46th edition in 2024.
 The lively 18th Street will be buzzing with music, food vendors, for-sale artwork and family-friendly activities.
 Celebrate one of DC’s liveliest, most diverse neighborhoods with this day-long extravaganza that is led by volunteers and showcases the businesses, artists and organizations that make up Adams Morgan.